 Costs can vary drastically with managed medical billing services due to the nature of their payment model.
 Fees and pricing are dependent on a number of factors, including both the size of your business and the type of medical specialty.

-Inefficient billing systems cost practices billions of dollars a year, with case studies showing that software automation improved patient bill payments by 154%, increased revenue by 24%, and improved claim turn-around time by 75%.
-While some medical staff express hesitation about the integration and adoption of medical billing software, the investment can be well worth it if it’s right for your practice.
+Inefficient billing workflows cost practices billions of dollars a year, with case studies showing that billing software automation improved patient bill payments by 154%, increased revenue by 24%, and improved claim turn-around time by 75%.
+While some medical staff may express hesitation about the integration and adoption of medical billing software, the investment can be well worth it if your practice is willing to make the leap.

 What can you expect when it comes to cost?
-Typically, software is a much more predictable, budget-friendly way to manage medical billing for practices.
-This largely depends on the type of software, however—cloud-based solutions can range from $30 up to $500 per user per month, while costs for on-site, server-based solutions can reach $10,000 or more Billing software pricing is dependent upon claims as well as integrations (EHR or eRx).
-For example, a practice will pay around $75/month for 50 claims, and $175/mo for unlimited claims.
-In regard to integrations, e-prescribing software will be a different package than a straightforward basic practice management solution.
-Overall, however, the beauty is that there aren’t hidden costs or startup fees for implementation and support.
+Typically, software is a much more predictable, budget-friendly way to manage the revenue cycle for practices.
+Cloud-based software solutions can range from $30 up to $500 per user per month, while costs for on-site, server-based solutions can reach $10,000 or more.
+Billing software pricing is dependent upon claims as well as integrations (EHR or e-prescribing).
+For example, with RXNT, practices will pay around $75 per month for 50 claims and $ 175 per mo per user for unlimited claims.

-At RXNT, we customize our software to the practice needs to minimize adoption time and ensure that your practice workflow doesn’t miss a beat.
-Contact us to learn more about how automation and intelligent billing software can optimize your revenue cycle management.
+At RXNT, we customize our software to practice needs in order to minimize adoption time and ensure that your practice workflow doesn’t miss a beat.